 How to lower the app development cost

-If looking at the prices above makes you nauseous (or at least causes you to hyperventilate a little), here’s a small list of things you can do to reduce the cost.
+If looking at the prices above makes you a little anxious, here’s a list of seven things you can do to reduce the cost of mobile app development.

-- Find a good mobile application development company.
-Sometimes it’s wiser to pay a little more for a developer experienced in your field and with a good reputation.
+Sometimes it’s wiser to pay a little more for a development team experienced in your field and with a good reputation.
 Check previous projects and reviews on professional platforms like Clutch.

 How do we estimate the cost of app development?

-At Mind Studios, we estimate the app development cost in stages:
+At Mind Studios, we estimate the app development cost in these 6 stages:

 - You contact us and provide information about your project.